vecna/trackmap/README.md

 # TrackMap project

-The TrackMap project is research by [Claudio ࿓  vecna](https://twitter.com/sniffjoke), develped with [Tactical Tech](http://www.tacticaltech.org), as part of the [MyShadow](http://myshadow.org) project.
+The TrackMap project is research by [Claudio ࿓  vecna](https://twitter.com/sniffjoke), developed with [Tactical Tech](http://www.tacticaltech.org), as part of the [MyShadow](http://myshadow.org) project.

 *When you access the national media from your country, your Internet connection is being tracked by multiple third parties.
 And this happens constantly*.
 That's what we aim to illustrate.

 Our aim is to show where our data travels when we visit our favorite news websites through a visualization.
 We are currently looking for people to collaborate with in various countries in the world which would make this project possible.

 ## You, your country and the code

 This repository contains the script and the data source needed to generate our needed data.

 The collection of data needs to happen in a distributed way, _which means that the script needs to run from each of the selected countries_.
 This is important because the network and the trackers behave differently based on the provenience country of the user.

 ### Is it your country analyzed in TrackMap ?